 \subsection{Three-Stage Training Strategy}

 Our previous MotionGPT~\cite{zhang2023motiongpt} is founded on a two-stage approach.
-Nevertheless, the absence of motion-language alignment hinders the model to interpret the complex relationships between motions and texts.
-Towards this issue, our MotionGPT-2 proposes a comprehensive three-stage training strategy:
+Nevertheless, the absence of motion-language alignment hinders model from interpreting the complex relationships between motions and texts.
+Towards this issue, MotionGPT-2 proposes a comprehensive three-stage training strategy:

 \textbf{Stage 1: Training of Motion Tokenizer.} As depicted in Section~\ref{3D Human Motion Quantization}, we first learn the discrete motion representations to align with the LLM’s token-in-token-out nature.
-Guided by the objective outlined in Eq.~\ref{vqvae_loss}, the quantization process allows human motions $\mathbf{m}$ be expressed as a sequence of tokens, which seamlessly integrates with descriptive text.
-To maintain stability in LLM optimizing, we subsequently freeze the weights of the motion-aware VQVAE during further training stages.
+Guided by the objective outlined in Eq.~\ref{vqvae_loss}, the quantization process allows human motions $\mathbf{m}$ to be expressed as a sequence of tokens, which seamlessly integrates with descriptive text.
+To maintain stability in LLM optimizing, we subsequently freeze weights of motion-aware VQVAE during further training stages.

-\textbf{Stage 2: Motion-Language Alignment.} Inspired by current Multi-modal Large Language Models (MLLMs)~\cite{liu2023llava,zhu2023minigpt}, to align the motion and language feature space of MotionGPT-2, the LLaMA~\cite{touvron2023llama} model is finetuned on a wide range of motion-related tasks. \textit{To accurately interpret contextual `body language' semantics while preserving the text generation capability of the LLM}, we finetune the LLM with LoRA using a mixture of language and motions data in both unsupervised and supervised manners.
+\textbf{Stage 2: Motion-Language Alignment.} Inspired by current Multi-modal Large Language Models (MLLMs)~\cite{liu2023llava,zhu2023minigpt}, to align the motion and language feature space of MotionGPT-2, the LLaMA~\cite{touvron2023llama} model is fine-tuned on a wide range of motion-related tasks. \textit{To accurately interpret contextual `body language' semantics while preserving the text generation capability of the LLM}.
+We finetune the LLM with LoRA using a mixture of language and motion data in both unsupervised and supervised manners.
 Similar to LLaVA~\cite{liu2023llava}, we learn the complex relationship of language and motions with the paired text-motion datasets.
 Further, we ensure the text generation capability through the LLM's next-token prediction mechanism on text-only data.
-Compared with MotionGPT, with the additional motion-language alignment stage, MotionGPT-2 offers improved semantic consistency and fine-grained controls of human motions and textual descriptions.
+Compared with our conference MotionGPT~\cite{zhang2023motiongpt}, with the additional motion-language alignment stage, MotionGPT-2 offers improved semantic consistency and fine-grained control of human motions and textual descriptions.

-\textbf{Stage 3: Fine-tuning LLM by Motion Instructions.} Instruction tuning~\cite{wei2021finetuned} enables LLMs to handle various generation tasks by asking the LLM questions in different instructions.
-Hence, we devise a set of instructions that merge task descriptions with control signals and employ the efficient Low-Rank Adaptation (LoRA)~\cite{hu2021lora} to fine-tune LLMs.
+\textbf{Stage 3: Fine-tuning LLM by Motion Instructions.} Instruction tuning enables LLMs to handle various motion generation and understanding tasks by asking LLM questions in different instructions.
+Hence, we devise a set of instructions that merge task descriptions with control signals and employ the efficient LoRA~\cite{hu2021lora} technique to fine-tune LLMs.